Guest Blogging Guidelines For Coaches

 What is Guest Blogging and What Are the Benefits?

-Guest blogging as a life coach is where an you are invited to contribute a relevant article on another website or blog.
+Guest blogging is where you are invited to contribute a relevant article on another blog.
 It's an opportunity to promote your coaching brand and establish yourself as an authority in your life coaching niche.
+The principles can be applied to blogs, websites and Facebook but here let's just call them blogs.

 Guest blogging benefits include:

-• The host's audience can introduce your coaching services to new potential clients.
+• The host's audience will be introduced to your coaching services and potential clients.

 • Writing for established websites or blogs with many followers can position you as an expert in your field.